introdh/intro-dh2018-RavBaugh/Assignment2_BAUGH.md

 # ***Limitations and Possibilities***

 - the networks could not capture the frequency of some of the subjects and the course of what years some subjects were taught more.
 It could not account for when a professor came in and if a professor taught more courses in the same time frame (a year or semester) as another professor - making it more frequent or higher ratio of classes taught.
 It does not show time well and cannot show the changes over time.
-Data not perfect as attributes can change for the university and are not always uniform year to year.
+Data not perfect as attributes can change for the university and are not always uniform year to year. cite time issue here. cite one other type or just such limitations to talk about. write something on possibility - use to diversive program or refine it - use for other reasons